ArmaFriday/Guide/docs/about/opreps/warlord/blacksheep.rst

 * Communication was excellent within the squad - as always MRF did great callouts and I heard many other players give good callouts as well.
 Covering our cardinal directions save us in a situation.
 I covered the rear for majority of mission and stopped the first patrol who ran up to us when we were on the rocks by sticking to my directive.
 Implementation of stealth worked to our advantage and should be emphasized in most missions to keep gameplay tactical.
 * The mission went smoothly from a team perspective.
 The squad lead and teams coordinated well.
 As the medic, I had some time available which I used to try and support the squad lead by providing them additional information and ideas.
 I hope that was valuable.
 * People followed leadership's direction, people played their roles and attempted to work as a team, felt as though there was more beneficial communication between fireteams and squad members.
+* Communications between fire teams and leads along with squad leader was on point.
+Personally, using only 1 radio channel assisted in situational awareness among the entire squad.
+Additionally, this method of communication fostered a more team oriented attitude as it "forced" more direct communication while simultaneously allowed each member to be aware of what was going on with the squad as a whole.

 What went wrong
 """""""""""""""""